-Let’s call it birth certificate Kenya, the birth certificate is the first step towards the full exercise of citizenship.
-It proves your existence, your place and the date of birth, it is a legal document that proves and provides the names of your parents.
+The birth certificate is the first step towards the full exercise of citizenship.
+It proves your existence, your place and the date of birth, and it is a legal document that shows and provides the names of your parents.

-Why is a Birth Certificate in Kenya that important?
-This is because of the birth certificate number Kenya.
+This is because of the birth certificate number, Kenya.
 Without this document and the birth certificate number, citizens are deprived of their most fundamental rights and have no access to social programs and other government services.

 These services and documents include; National ID Cards, passports application, visas application, application for employment, or even registering for final exams in primary and secondary schools.